 These options would not have been considered when the goal is not clear.

 Of course, the software to perform these tasks and the expertise it takes to put this together costs money, but what is the value of the additional leads that you can get?
+This Business VoIP Provider can help you improve your sales.

 As an example, let’s say you are already successfully converting 1 in every 10 people that send you an email through your lead form and the lifetime value of each customer is $10,000.